janScheible/spring-boot-netbeans-getting-started/README.md

 ## Usage

 Just clone the repository and you're ready to go.
-You'll get a nice template for a Spring Boot application including templating and integration testing facilities.
+You'll get a nice template for a Spring Boot application including templating web-based database browser and integration testing facilities.

 ## Prerequisites
 1. recent JDK 8